 The REC Course consists of the following components:

 - Online pre-course learning and assessments that must be completed one week before the course

-- Remote Emergency Care Manual and assessment — approx. 12 hours of study
+- Remote Emergency Care learning and assessments — approx. 12 hours of study

 - Basic Life Support readings and assessment — approx. 1 hour of study